wheelybird/openvpn-server-ldap-otp/README.md

  * `OVPN_DNS_SERVERS` (_undefined_):  A comma-separated list of DNS nameservers to push to the client.
 Set this if the remote network has its own DNS or if you route all traffic through the VPN and the remote side blocks access to external name servers.
 Note that not all OpenVPN clients will automatically use these nameservers.  e.g. `8.8.8.8,8.8.4.4`
  * `OVPN_DNS_SEARCH_DOMAIN` (_undefined_):  If using the remote network's DNS server then push the search domain (or domains) to the client.
 This will allow the client to lookup by hostnames rather than fully-qualified domain names.  i.e. setting this to `example.org` will allow `ping remotehost` instead of `ping remotehost.example.org`.
 Separate multiple domains with commas, e.g. `example.org,wheelybird.com,test.net`.
  * `OVPN_REGISTER_DNS` (false): Include `register-dns` in the client config, which is a Windows client option that can force some clients to load the DNS configuration.
- * `OVPN_ENABLE_COMPRESSION` (true): Enable this to add `comp-lzo` to the server and client configuration.
-This will compress traffic going through the VPN tunnel.
  * `OVPN_IDLE_TIMEOUT` (_undefined_): The number of seconds before an idle VPN connection will be disconnected.
 This also prevents the client reconnecting due to a keepalive heartbeat timeout.
 You might want to use this setting for compliance reasons (e.g. PCI_DSS).
 See [Keepalive settings](#keepalive_settings) for more information.
  * `OVPN_VERBOSITY` (4):  The verbosity of OpenVPN's logs.
  * `OVPN_DEFAULT_SERVER` (true): If true, the OpenVPN `server <network> <netmask>` directive will be generated in the server configuration file.
 If `false`, you have to configure the server yourself by using `OVPN_EXTRA`.